 The area of site coverage above that threshold would be in the order of one half to two thirds.
 This applies where a building is in the order of a third higher than buildings on adjoining sites and immediately across the street, and affects those parts of the building extending above that height.

 Because they are visually prominent, the highest parts of such buildings require particular attention to formal composition.

-Setbacks should be used to achieve a scale relationship with existing lower buildings.
-However, all setbacks should be consistent with a coherent formal concept for the building.
+Achieving height and scale relationship using a variety of techniques